Mandatory Disclosure of a Confidential Transaction, a Transaction Involving Conditional Remuneration or a Transaction With Contractual Coverage

 Your mandatory disclosure must be filed by the deadline for filing your income tax return for the taxation year or fiscal period in which you obtained the tax benefit or for which your income was affected.

-The disclosure must be made using form TP-1079.DI-V, Mandatory or Preventive Disclosure of Tax Planning.
+The disclosure must be made using form TP-1079.DI-V, Mandatory Disclosure of a Confidential Transaction or a Transaction Involving Conditional Remuneration or a Contractual Coverage.

 You will have to provide a detailed description of the planning strategy and the tax consequences.
 They must be detailed enough that we can understand and analyze them.